-- Messagebird are a data processor for any SMS messages sent from the Inhealthcare platform.
+- Messagebird are a potential data processor for any SMS messages sent from the Inhealthcare platform.

-- Firstcom europe are a data processor any automated phone calls that are sent from the Inhealthcare platform.
-Firstcom europe is the provider of SIP trunks to the Inhealthcare platform.
+- Firstcom Europe are a potential data processor for any automated phone calls that are sent from the Inhealthcare Platform.
+Firstcom Europe is a provider of SIP trunks to the Inhealthcare platform.

-- Emails can be sent from the Inhealthcare platform using our Exchange server or alternatively NHS Mail can be used to send emails.
+- Emails can be sent from the Inhealthcare platform using Amazon Web Services or alternatively NHS Mail can be used to send emails.